The Most Sustainable Underwear Brands

 Manufacturing underwear requires a fair amount of resources — from growing and milling cotton to powering the factories to cut and sew them, and finally transporting them to you.
 If you want to choose underwear brands that use resources wisely, you’ve come to the right place.

 To choose the most sustainable underwear, we vetted over a dozen climate-friendly brands based on supply chain transparency, emissions tracking and reduction, and circularity.
 We also looked into labor and ethics, packaging and waste, and other environmental efforts.
-Based on our sustainability criteria, we ranked brands as Good, Better, Best, or Avoid.
+Based on our sustainability criteria, we rate brands on a scale of 1 to 5.

-Even if your underwear is on its last thread, it could still some life left.
+Even if your underwear is on its last thread, it could still be recycled

 Textiles make up a sizeable chunk of our landfills, contributing to microplastic waste and methane.
 When you’re done with your underwear, you can send them to Subset or Trashie for textile recycling.
 These companies will capture whatever fibers can be reused in new garments, and responsibly recycle the rest.